Nigel Adams: Political career

 Until June 2017, Adams was Chairman of the All-Party Parliamentary Biomass Group and in 2013 he wrote an article describing the benefits of biomass.
 He regards wind and solar generation as relatively expensive and inflexible methods of renewable energy.
 Whilst coal is reliable and available, it is not renewable and converts inactive carbon stored underground into carbon dioxide thus increasing CO_{2} levels.
-Drax and Eggborough power stations are major UK electricity producers in his constituency.
-Both power stations are capable of burning biomass.
+Drax power station in his constituency is a major UK electricity producer capable of burning biomass.
+A second power station in the constituency at Eggborough, also capable of burning biomass, closed in 2018 and was subsequently demolished.

 In January 2015, Adams introduced the Onshore wind subsidies (abolition) bill to Parliament which passed to the next stage following a close vote.

 Until June 2017, Adams was Chairman of the All Party Group for Music and in November 2015 he instigated several Parliamentary debates on the difficulties facing UK musicians accessing visas for touring the US.
 The group has additionally held a session on the State of Access report aimed at improving access to live music for deaf and disabled people.
 Adams has campaigned to change the law on Secondary Ticketing and he successfully persuaded the government to outlaw the use of bots for the purpose of purchasing event tickets for resale.
 He also successfully lobbied to outlaw the use of flares and fireworks at music events and festivals.
 He was Secretary of the All-Party Parliamentary Group on Industrial Heritage.

 Adams was in favour of Brexit prior to the 2016 referendum.

 In March 2017, Adams was instructed to apologise to the House of Commons after the Commons Committee on Standards ruled that he had breached the MPs' code of conduct by failing to declare his interest in a telecommunications company while taking part in parliamentary inquiries relating to the industry.

 He had previous held various government ministerial posts.
 These have included as an Assistant Government Whip on two occasions (June 2017 to January 2018, November 2018 to April 2019), Parliamentary Under-Secretary of State for Wales and Minister for Sport, Media and Creative Industries.

 On 13 February 2020, Adams was appointed Minister of State for Asia during the first cabinet reshuffle of the second Johnson ministry.

 On 16 September 2021, Adams was appointed Minister of State without Portfolio at the Cabinet Office during the cabinet reshuffle.

-In April 2022, Adams announced his intention to stand down at the next general election.
+In April 2022, Adams announced his intention to stand down at the 2024 general election.

 On 5 September 2022, following the election of Liz Truss as Leader of the Conservative Party, Adams resigned his position as Minister of State without Portfolio.

+Adams announced his intention to "stand down" as a Member of Parliament on 10 June 2023, following the resignations of former Prime Minister, Boris Johnson and Nadine Dorries MP.
+On 12 June 2023 the Chancellor of the Exchequer appointed Adams Steward and Bailiff of the Manor of Northstead, a procedural device which allows an MP to resign from the House of Commons.